agenium-scale/boost.simd/doc/custom/sections/tutorials/tutorial_subtract.md

 @snippet arraysubtract.cpp substract-scalar

-The first step is to determine the number of elements in a pack of the choosen primitive type, in this case an `int32_t`.
+The first step is to determine the number of elements in a pack of the chosen primitive type, in this case an `int32_t`.
 It is generally easiest and safest to use the default pack size, corresponding to the size of the available physical __SIMD__ registers.
 This size may be obtained using the boost::simd::cardinal\_of function.